 The systemic phase most commonly manifests with fever, eosinophilic myositis, myalgia, and peri-orbital oedema, although it may also cause myocarditis and encephalitis.

-Although the disease severity can range from mild to lethal, a full recovery within 6 weeks to 6 months is the most common course.
+Disease severity can range from asymptomatic infection to fatal disease.
+However, a full recovery within 6 weeks to 6 months is the most common course.

 Treatment is with albendazole or mebendazole and, occasionally, prednisolone.